skhomuti/csm-sentinel/README.md

 # CSM Sentinel

-CSM Sentinel is a telegram bot that sends you notifications for your CSM Node Operator events.
+CSM Sentinel is a Telegram bot that sends you notifications for your CSM Node Operator events.

 This bot was developed and is maintained by [@skhomuti](https://github.com/skhomuti), a member of the Lido Protocol community, to simplify the process of [subscribing to the important events for CSM](https://docs.lido.fi/staking-modules/csm/guides/events/).